 - working closely with the dentist, responding quickly to requests and generally keeping the surgery ready for use

 You will also be responsible for ensuring high standards of cleanliness and control of infection.
 With extra training you could take x-rays and clinical photographs, take impressions, make models of teeth and apply fluoride varnish to prevent tooth decay.

 You may also help with reception work.
 Tact and discretion are important qualities for a dental nurse - you will be handling confidential patient information and caring for people who may be anxious.

-You can usually work as a trainee dental nurse without academic qualifications but to progress to being a qualified dental nurse, you will need to study for a course in dental nursing, either part or full time, that is approved by the General Dental Council.
+You can usually work as a trainee dental nurse without academic qualifications but, to progress to being a qualified dental nurse, you will need to study for a course in dental nursing, either part or full time, that is approved by the General Dental Council.
+Exact course requirements will vary from provider to provider, but a minimum 2 GCSEs (C grade or above) in English language and maths or a science subject are usually required for part-time courses.

-Part-time dental nurse courses typically require GCSEs at grade D-G (or equivalent) for entry, although others may require GCSEs at grade A-C (or equivalent) as a minimum.
-Full-time courses may require evidence of A level or AS level study.
+Full-time courses may require evidence of A-level or AS-level study.
 Check our course finder for available courses and always check with individual course providers about their specific entry requirements.